 In response to the increasing complexity of today’s networks and the sheer volume of data collected, some vendors have begun incorporating artificial intelligence/machine learning (AI/ML) analytics.
 Although the logic involved in anomaly detection, event correlation, and root cause analysis (RCA) has had to change, some vendors are seeing an improvement in event detection through the use of AI/ML technologies.

-As of late, the emphasis appears to be on optimizing the customer experience.
+Other trends focus on using NPMD to optimize the customer experience.
 Some NPMD vendors are listening and providing views that are more service- and application-focused.
 Other vendors are incorporating DEM capabilities in the form of synthetic transaction monitoring (STM) and path awareness into their NPMD platforms.

 About Kentik’s NPMD Solution